rahulkrishy/CPT_Github/Readme.md

         it is used for storing, tracking, and collaborating on software projects. (https://github.com/)

 03:     To check git software is installed on your device, open terminal and type
-        " git ", it will pop up list of feature available on it, it not redownload it properly.
+        " git ", it will pop up list of feature available on it, is not redownload it properly.

 04:     Next we need to configure our github account username and email to device,
         open terminal and type " git config --global user.name "username" " and